-- Recreational trails are a harder problem due to the lack of national data sources, but progress is being made here as well.
+The most-requested additional feature class is recreational trails.
+Trails are problematic due to a lack of national data sources, but the major federal land management agencies and other organizations are beginning to make data available.
 US Topo maps began including the National Scenic Trails in 2013.
-The U.S. Fish and Wildlife Service has provided trails for their lands which are now shown on all new US Topo maps.
-U.S. Forest Service provided trails for their lands in Colorado, and is working on a nation-wide database that will allow us to show trails in all National Forests.
+The U.S. Fish and Wildlife Service provided trails for their lands in 2013.
+The U.S. Forest Service provided data for Colorado in 2013, and in 2015 began publishing trails for National Forests in other states.
 In October 2014 we began showing trails contributed by the International Mountain Biking Association (IMBA), a non-government volunteer organization.
-(US Topo maps, like traditional USGS topographic maps, do not carry ownership or use case information.
-All trails are shown with a single dashed line.)
 We expect the number of recreational trails on the maps to steadily increase in the coming years.

 Other feature classes that are the subjects of frequent questions:

 - PLSS -- Absence of Public Land Survey System (PLSS) information was a major problem during the first 3-year production cycle (2010-13), but in the second cycle (2013-15) was largely solved.
 As of October 2015, PLSS has been published on US Topo maps in 19 states.
 At least five more states will be added to this list in 2016.
 PLSS is also included on Alaska maps.
 The Bureau of Land Management provides these data, often in cooperation with state agencies.
 The PLSS layer is turned off by default when a map is opened in Acrobat Reader, and must be clicked on by the user -- the reason is that displaying the PLSS network and the U.S. National Grid together leads to confusing visual clutter